mjcull/R4H2O/manuscript/3_case_study_1.md

 Thanks for answering these questions.

-You can find the answers and workings for each of the questions in the `answers.md`  file in the `manuscript` folder.
+You can find the answers and workings for each of the questions at the end of the course.

 That's it for the first quiz.
 Now on to the next [chapter](#tidyverse) where we will look at visualising data with the *ggplot* library of the Tidyverse.